ebi-uniprot/protvar-fe/public/help.md

 - [Protein_family](#protein-family)
 - [Protein_interactions_PROTEIN(gene)](#protein-interactions)

 <a name="eve-score"></a>**T - EVE:** Evolutionary model of variant effect.
 A score from 0-1 (predicted benign-pathogenic) and a category benign/uncertain/pathogenic.
-Please cite the following paper if this useful to you: https://www.nature.com/articles/s41586-021-04043-8
+Please cite the following paper if this useful to you: [EVE paper](https://www.nature.com/articles/s41586-021-04043-8)

 <a name="residue-function"></a>**U - Residue_function_(evidence):** Functional features specifically describing the residue encoded by the user submitted variant.

 <a name="region-function"></a>**V - Region_function_(evidence):** This column describes functional features of the region which the residue encoded by the user submitted variant falls.
 The range of the region is provided after the ";".
 Overlapping regions describing the variant are separated by "|".
-but any of them could be.

-<a name="protein-existence"></a>**W - Protein_existence_evidence:** Describes if there is experimental evidence to support the existence of the protein
+<a name="protein-existence"></a>**W - Protein_existence_evidence:** Describes if there is experimental evidence to support the existence of the protein.

-<a name="protein-length"></a>**X - Protein_length:** The length of the UniProt canonical isoform sequence.
+<a name="protein-length"></a>**X - Protein_length:** The length of the UniProt canonical isoform sequence in amino acids.

 <a name="entry-last-updated"></a>**Y - Entry_last_updated:** When the UniProt entry was last updated with any type of information.

 <a name="sequence-last-updated"></a>**Z - Sequence_last_updated:** When the canonical isoform sequence was last updated.

 <a name="protein-catalytic-activity"></a>**AA - Protein_catalytic_activity:** Describes the reactions previously ascribed to this protein.
-These are not necessarily reactions affected by the variant amino
-acid but they could be.
+These are not necessarily reactions affected by the variant amino acid but they could be.
 The RHEA ID (a SIB reactions database) is given as is the evidence(s) from publications.
 Different reactions are separated by "|".
 For example:
 RHEA:25017(PubMed:[16824732,9593664,9811831])|RHEA:20629(PubMed:[9256433])

-<a name="protein-complex"></a>**AB - Protein_complex:** Describes whether the protein containing the varant exists in a complex.
+<a name="protein-complex"></a>**AB - Protein_complex:** Describes whether the protein containing the variant exists in a complex.

 <a name="protein-sub-cellular-location"></a>**AC - Protein_sub_cellular_location:** Describes the location within the cell where the protein is localised.
-There may be more than one location if multiple have been described.
+There may be more than one location if multiple locations have been described.

 <a name="protein-family"></a>**AD - Protein_family:** Describes the functional family that the protein belongs to.

 <a name="protein-interactions"></a>**AE - Protein_interactions_PROTEIN(gene):** This shows which other proteins have been shown to interact with the variant containing protein.
-This data is from the EMBL-EBI IntAct
-database and is predominantly from manual curation.
+This data is from the EMBL-EBI IntAct database and is predominantly from manual curation.
 The format is: UniProt accession(gene symbol).
 Different interacting partners are separated by ";".

 ###### <a name="predictions-columns"></a>Predictions Columns
 There are 4 columns in this category: